davidpaps/algorithmic_complexity/README.md

 # Algorithmic Complexity

 How programs interact with memory, and how to use that to make programmes faster.
-My workings are writtin in Javascript, but this can be completed in any language.
+A series of common algorithms, and the speed difference between different methods.
+All agorithms are tested in the Benchmarking `run` methods in `timing.js`.
+I then used `Chart.js` to display the differences between versions of the algorithms.
+You can substitute the algorithms in for your own, I have left mine at the bottom of each class, and they are plotted on each graph.

 ---